conala-corpus/conala-corpus.github.io/README.md

 ### Annotation Dataset

 This dataset contains 2,563 high-quality natural language intent and source code snippet pairs in Python.
+We deploy our system on top-50K *how-to* Python-tagged questions, collecting 598,237 candidate intent/snippet pairs.
+We hire annotators to annotated top-ranked predictions in the candidate set, producing this annotation dataset.
 The dataset is further split into 2,063 examples for training and 500 examples for testing, respectively.

 The train/test splits are stored in `json` format.
 Some examples in the dataset are: